nicolit/tasks-app-demo/README.md

 ```sh
 npm install
 ```
 3. Import project in some editor like VSCode and create a config.js file.
-Replace all the `<YOUR_API_KEY>` with you firebase api keys.
+Replace all the `<YOUR_API_KEY>` with you firebase API keys.
 ```sh
     var config = {
       API_KEY : <YOUR_API_KEY>,